AviatrixSystems/Docs/HowTos/HowTo_Setup_IPMotion.rst

 2.1.1  Plan the Cloud Address and create an AWS VPC
 ---------------------------------------------------

 First identify the on-prem subnet from which you plan to migrate VMs.
 In this example, the subnet is 10.140.0.0/16 with two On-Prem VMs (10.140.0.45 and 10.140.0.46.)

+(In this illustration, the cloud subnet is a public subnet.
+There are other `design patterns <http://docs.aviatrix.com/HowTos/design_pattern_ipmotion.html>`_ you can follow.)

 Then create an AWS VPC with a public subnet that has identical CIDR as the on-prem subnet where migration is to take place.
 For example, create a VPC CIDR 10.140.0.0/16 with a public subnet 10.140.0.0/16 in region Oregon.
 Note that it is not neccessary for the migrated VMs to have public IP addresses.